 Debugging options pages

-Options pages are HTML pages that the add-on developer can supply, that contain options for the add-on.
+Options pages are HTML pages that the extension developer can supply, that contain options for the extension.
 They are typically displayed in an iframe in the Add-ons Manager (to see the Add-ons Manager, visit the "about:addons" page).

 To debug options pages:

-- open the Add-on Debugger for your add-on
+- open the Add-on Debugger for your extension

 You'll also see any messages logged by your code in the Add-on Debugger's Console.